 Tumor gene testing urged to tell if drug targets your cancer

 Colon cancer.
 Uterine cancer.
 Pancreatic cancer.
-Whatever the tumor, the more gene mutations lurking inside, the better chance your immune system has to fight back.
+Whatever the tumour, the more gene mutations lurking inside, the better chance your immune system has to fight back.

 Comments